-Maxwell V. Meng
+Maxwell V. Meng, MD

 He has published over 110 peer reviewed scientific papers and16 books chapters, and served as editor of one book.
 He is an Associate Editor of Urologic Oncology: Seminars and Original Investigations and is actively involved in the American Urologic Association, Society of Urologic Oncology, American College of Surgeons, and Alliance for Clinical Trials in Oncology.